netxms/netxms-doc/user/basic-concepts.rst

 There are multiple options for status calculation, see admin guide for more information.

-For some object classes, like Report or :term:`Template`, status is irrelevant.
+For some object classes, like Report or Template, status is irrelevant.
 Status for such objects is always :guilabel:`Normal`.
 Object's status can be one of the following: